xiaohan2012/controversy_detection/README.md

 1. node skipping is not implemented yet
 2. pure python impelementation is slower compared to metis, which is in C++.

+## Incremental controversy score update

+Check out `incremental_controversy_score.ipynb`.

+Some quick result (add/remove 10% of the edges):

+1. average running time reduction is 18%
+2. the Pearson correlation coefficient of RWC scores is: 0.994445283425 with p-value 4.26692170169e-07.

+TODO:

+1. what if fewer edges are added/removed?

 ## Issues (and solution)